sandalsoft/SSXboxLeaders/README.md

 ```

-The library is still actively being developed.
-Comments or questions go to @sandalsoft or eric@sandalsoft.com.
+The library is *not* actively being developed, but send comments or questions to @sandalsoft or eric@sandalsoft.com.

 <!-- MacBuildServer Install Button -->
 <div class="macbuildserver-block">